hanshasselberg/i0rek.github.io/_drafts/postgres_connection.markdown

 1. `10MB * 500 = 5000MB`
 1. `1000 files per connection * 500 = 500,000 open files`

 Our specific problem was solved by shielding the PostgreSQL database with PGBouncer<a href="#footnote5">[5]</a>.
-Going from ~500 to ~150 connections freed 2GB RAM, which was apparently enough for the DB to pull more stuff into memory and stop reading from disk.
+Going from ~500 to ~150 connections freed 3GB RAM, which was apparently enough for PostgreSQL to pull more stuff into memory and stop reading from disk.

 PGBouncer<a href="#footnote6">[6]</a> supports different pool modes, we're using `transaction`.
-Beware that there are some PostgreSQL features you cannot use then any more<a href="#footnote7">[7]</a>.
+Beware that there are some PostgreSQL features which are not supported in that mode<a href="#footnote7">[7]</a>.

 ### Acknowledgements

-I didn't come up with that myself, I only collected the informations.
+I didn't come up with that myself, I only collected the informations with the help of Torsten Becker, Nathan Harald and Ants Aasma from cybertec.
-Torsten, Nathan, Ants

 ### Sources